GSA/smartpay-website/src/content/merchants/index.md

 ---
-title: Merchants
+title: Information about GSA SmartPay Program for Merchants
-metaTitle: Information about GSA SmartPay Program for Merchants
+pageTitle: Merchants
 description: "Information about the GSA SmartPay program for merchants, vendors, and businesses."
 intro: "The federal government prefers to use GSA SmartPay® solutions to pay merchants."
 slug: "./"